Janfiderheld/-GPGD-Project-Penguin/README.md

 ## Setup

 You need visual studio to open the .sln-file.
-The only other dependency currently needed is that [GLEW](http://glew.sourceforge.net/) should be installed.
-To do that, you need to copy the "glew32.dll" from the Dependencies-Folder to %SystemRoot%/system32 (see [here](http://glew.sourceforge.net/install.html) for more information).
 In visual studio, the configuration used by me for development is "Debug" & "x64".
 If there still are problems running the program, please [contact me](mailto:<uexdy@stud.kit.edu>).

 ## Milestones